WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 3)  Pixels that pass all filtering steps are good candidates for loops.
     Often, these pixels appear in clusters, which we merge/join in this step.
-Pixels that do not form a cluster are generally false-positives, so we filter them using –remove-singlets.
+Pixels that do not form a cluster are generally false-positives, so we filter them using `--remove-singlets`.

 ``` r
 fanc loops \